Newfypoos have a thick oily coat that can be hard to groom.

 The nutritional needs of your Newfypoo change throughout its life.
 More active dogs generally need more food than those who are less active.
 Feeding your dog at least twice a day helps prevent many health issues.

 Newfypoo puppy food: You should feed your Newfypoo a combination of wet and dry food until it is four months old.
-Until it is 10 months old, provide it dry puppy food intended for large breed dogs.
-After that, you can begin mixing puppy and adult dry dog food as you slowly make the trade over to high-quality, large-breed dog food.
+Until it is 10 months old, provide it with dry puppy food intended for large breed dogs.
+After that, you can begin mixing puppy and adult dry dog food as you slowly trade over to high-quality, large-breed dog food.

 Newfypoo adult food: You should feed adult Newfypoos at least two meals a day.
 Choose a high-quality dog food that is high in calcium to help prevent bone health issues.
 Do not feed them table scraps.